UncleCShark/Cmaketopia/Docs/BuildSystem.md

 - to support different OSs
 - to use CI (continuous integration)

  When the [build systems](https://en.wikipedia.org/wiki/List_of_build_automation_software) come into play we should be familiar with a notion of a [target](https://cmake.org/cmake/help/v3.13/manual/cmake-buildsystem.7.html).
 The build systems:construction_worker::construction_worker: organize files into targets.
-Each target corresponds to an executable or library, or is a custom target containing custom commands or actions the build tool must perform, such as installing an application.
+Each target corresponds to an executable or library, or is a custom target containing custom commands or actions the build tool must perform, such as installing an application, whereas a project is a logical group of targets gathered together into a self-contained collection that can be built on its own.
+Projects are the containers that developers use to organize source code files and other resources.
+When we think about building of software project two new concepts emerge.
+A source directory and a binary directory.
+The source directory is where source code and resources files are located.
+The build system needs them to create binaries.
+Inside the source directory there are build system files contain a set of directives describing how to build, test, and deploy a project.
+The source directory is frequently under version control (GIT, SVN, Mercurial etc).
+The binary directory is where every items created by the build system are placed.
+These are object and temporary files, executables, libraries, test output and packages created during the build process.

 ## Cross-platform solution